-- Public Authorities Law requires boards to identify measurements by which performance of the authority and the achievement of its goals may be evaluated - A way for the board and management to evaluate and monitor whether the authority's policies and operating practices align with its mission - Do not need to be complex or detailed - Measures will vary depending on the purpose, size, and resources of the authority
+- PAL requires board to identify measurements by which performance of the authority and the achievement of its goals may be evaluated - A means for the board and management to evaluate and monitor whether the authority's policies and operating practices are in accordance with its mission - Need not be complex or detailed - Measures will also vary depending on the purpose, size, and resources of the authority

-Performance Measures (continued)
+Performance Measures (Cont)

-Should be designed to answer some fundamental questions:

-- How do we know if we are performing our mission? - How do we know if we are performing that mission well? - How can we be more effective and efficient? - How do we know if we are meeting the interests of those we serve?
+- Should be designed to answer some fundamental questions: - How do we know if we are performing our mission? - How do we know if we are performing that mission well? - How can we be more effective and efficient? - How do we know if we are meeting the interests of those we serve?